-Which CDL Will You Require?
+Which CDL Should You Get?

 Class A CDL.
-A Class A CDL is required to drive any vehicle that has a GCWR of greater than 26,000 lbs., including a towed vehicle of more than 10,000 lbs.
-Some of the vehicles that drivers may be able to operate with Class A licenses are:
+A Class A Commercial Drivers License is required to drive any vehicle that has a GCWR of greater than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
+Several of the vehicles that drivers may be able to operate with Class A licenses are:

 - Interstate or Intrastate Tractor Trailers

 - Trucks with Double or Triple Trailers

 - Tanker Trucks

 - Class B and Class C Vehicles

 Class B CDL.
 A Class B CDL is needed to operate single vehicles having a GVWR of more than 26,000 lbs., or a GCWR of greater than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
 Some of the vehicles that drivers may be qualified to operate with Class B licenses are:

 Both Class A and Class B Commercial Drivers Licenses might also need endorsements to drive certain kinds of vehicles, for instance school or passenger buses.
 And a Class A license holder, with the appropriate required endorsements, may operate any vehicle that a Class B licensee is authorized to operate.